Register a domain name in the redemption period?

 Option 2: Approach a .nz authorised registrar

-There can be intense competition for domain names once they are released, it is best to contact a number of registrars beforehand to get them to try and secure the domain name for you.
+There can be intense competition for domain names once they are released, so it is best to contact a number of registrars beforehand to get them to try and secure the domain name for you.
 Some registrars offer a ‘bidding’ service to try and secure the domain name.

-What do you mean by bidding service?
+What do you mean by domain name bidding service?

-There is no guarantee that the registrar you have approached will be able to register the domain name for you, though.
+There is no guarantee that the registrar you have approached will be able to register the domain name for you though.
 You should only be charged for a domain name if the registrar successfully registers the domain name for you.

 We recommend contacting more than one registrar to try and secure the domain name for you.
 Each registrar is restricted in the number of transactions per second that they can submit during this time to ensure each registrar competing has an equal chance of acquiring the name.